hidecode221b/U4Opt/README.md

 $${\partial F \over \partial (\Delta \omega/\omega)}= 1.33 \cdot 10^{13} E^2 I \left( {\omega \over \omega_c} \right)^2 K^2_{2/3} \left( {\omega \over 2 \omega_c} \right)$$

-and MPW generates its $2N$ times [https://www.cockcroft.ac.uk/wp-content/uploads/2014/12/Lecture-1.pdf](https://www.cockcroft.ac.uk/wp-content/uploads/2014/12/Lecture-1.pdf).
+and MPW generates its $2N$ times as illustrated in [https://www.cockcroft.ac.uk/wp-content/uploads/2014/12/Lecture-1.pdf](https://www.cockcroft.ac.uk/wp-content/uploads/2014/12/Lecture-1.pdf).

+#### MPW power limitation

+The power of MPW is typically too high to deliver the beam in the beamline optics system.
+Therefore, the power of MPW shown in [https://www.cockcroft.ac.uk/wp-content/uploads/2014/12/Lecture-2.pdf](https://www.cockcroft.ac.uk/wp-content/uploads/2014/12/Lecture-2.pdf) determines the number of period or total length of wiggler.
+According to the acceptable maximum power from MPW ($P_{max}$), the angular flux density in the specific photon energy can be evaluted in the field-period space at each gap of magnets as demonstrated by [O. Marcouillé et al](https://accelconf.web.cern.ch/e08/papers/wepc120.pdf).

 ## Usage